-Adopting the best new technologies to recycle the waste waters, irrigate crops, stop the wastage of any kind of water and to benefit from water recycling techniques or take advantage of the groundwater or surface to the best of modern roads.
+Find the best new technologies to irrigate crops and stop the wastage of these very precious wealth "and to benefit from water recycling techniques or take advantage of the groundwater and surface the best of modern roads.

-Establishing advanced scientific centre at each Iraqi university to study the situation of water resources in each province and develop an appropriate scientific solutions to the problems of current and future That occur at any time for reference, "scientifically" of the Supreme National Committee to make decisions appropriate to address the critical cases to the problems of the existing water pollution, Environmental water sources.
+Establishing advanced scientific centre at each Iraqi university to study the situation of water resources in each province and develop scientific solutions appropriate to the problems of current and futureThat occur at any time for reference, "scientifically" of the Supreme National Committee to make decisions appropriate to address the critical cases to the problems of the existing water pollution, Environmental water sources.